jrachels/Heston-Hull-White/README.md

 > Heston-Hull-White/HestonHullWhiteFiniteDifference/

 contains an implementation of several finite difference algorithms for pricing European options under the HHW model.
-These are the Douglas, Craig-Sneyd, Modified Craig-Sneyd, and Hundsdorfer ```Scheme```s.
-The paper on which these methods are based is give here:
+These are the Douglas, Craig-Sneyd, Modified Craig-Sneyd, and Hundsdorfer ```Schemes```.
+The paper on which these methods are based is given here:

 https://arxiv.org/pdf/1111.4087.pdf .